eliasjunior/home-video-api/README.md

 Some fields are self explanatory, other that are more specific see below

-- `IMG_FOLDER_FALL_BACK` In case the server cannot read the image from ther video folder
+- `IMG_FOLDER_FALL_BACK` In case the server cannot read the image from there video folder
 - `VIDEO_PATH` path of your videos

 #### Server video structure